THE INFIDEL - THE MUSICAL

 Film credits include: The Infidel and Maybe Baby.

-Theatre Credits Include: Pinky in Bend It Like Beckham (Workshop), Gurinder Chadha in Howard Goodall (Kate Gollege), Jihad in The Infidel (Workshops 1 and 2,Theatre Royal Stratford East), Luce in Viva Forever (Picadilly Theatre), Viva Forever (Workshops 1 and 2, Where Siobhan Proudly Created The Role Of Luce), Joanne in Rent, (Dayle James Productions), Frl.
-Grossenbustenhalter in Spring Awakening, Billie in Our House and Madonna in Madonna (Arts Ed), Tiger Lilly in Peter Pan (Uk Productions) and Broadway To West End
+Theatre Credits Include: Pinky in Bend It Like Beckham (Workshop, directed by Gurinder Chadha, Kate Gollege, Howard Goodall), Jihad in The Infidel (Workshops 1 and 2,Theatre Royal Stratford East), Luce in Viva Forever (Picadilly Theatre), where Siobhan received outstanding personal reviews, Viva Forever (Workshops 1 and 2, proudly creating the role of Luce), Joanne in Rent, (Dayle James Productions), ), Frl.
+Grossenbustenhalter in Spring Awakening, Billie in Our House and Madonna in Madonna (Arts Ed), Tiger Lilly in Peter Pan (Uk Productions) Featured Dancer in the special arrangement of Broadway To West End (Theatre Royal Drury Lane) and Featured Singer in Sunday Night Live (Her Majesty's Theatre)

-Film credits include: Walking On Sunshine and Sita Oh Sita
+Film credits include: Walking On Sunshine (IM Global, Vertigo Films) and Sita Oh Sita (Leopard Films).

-Television credits include: EastEnders (BBC1), Olivier Awards, Pixie Lott, Booty Luv and Jessie J(music video).
+Television credits include: EastEnders (BBC1), Olivier Awards (ITV), Pixie Lott, (Colgate Commercial), Booty Luv (MTV Music Video) and Jessie J (MTV Music Video, directed by Emil Nava).

-Siobhan is thrilled to be a part of The Infidel, dedicating her performance to those who enabled her journey to be possible.
+Siobhan is thrilled to be a part of the original cast of The Infidel – The Musical, dedicating her performance to those who enabled her journey to be possible.

 Theatre Credits include: Vocalist in Monty Python Reunion Concerts (O2 & NT 50th Anniversary, National Theatre), Funmilayo in FELA!
 (National Theatre, directedby Bill T Jones, New York & World Tour), The Mikado in Craig Revel Horwood’s Hot Mikado (Watermill Theatre, UK Tour), Bayo in Any Which Way (Directed byMaggie Norris), Maria in Porgy and Bess (Trevor Nunn, Savoy Theatre), MissSherman in Fame (Aldwych Theatre), featured Vocalist in Beatlemania (West EndInternational), featured Vocalist in Elsa Canesta (Rambert Dance Co.), MadamButler & Miss Mamie in Simply Heaven (Trafalgar Studios).